SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Characteristics of Memory Access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-..
+XXX rough drafting...

    There are several characteristics of memory access: duration, location, and read/write.
-..
    These characteristics become important
-.. when multiple parts of your code interact with possibly related memory.
+   when multiple parts of your code interact with possibly related memory.
-..
-..

    Multiple parts of your code interacting could lead to many memory access.

 Access to memory happens in your code
 when you do things like set the value of a variable